LambdaSchool/ios-pt1-build-sprint-4-project-proposal/README.md

 ## Requirements

 1. Team Members: Michael Flowers & Dongwoo
-2. App Name: Note Transcriber
+2. App Name: Notes Transcriber
 3. App Description (3-5 sentences):

 Simply speak what you want to type on your device and the app will turn it into text.
 The text can be shared by email and other forms.